How to take sharp photos in low light

-When are you most likely to use scale focusing / zone focusing in low light?
+When are you most likely to use scale focusing / zone focusing for sharp photos in low light?
 Street photography.

-I’ve listed hyperfocal focusing last, purely because it is what I would use least as I do more portraiture than landscapes.
-Hyperfocal focusing is mainly for landscapes, or images taken from a distance.
+I’ve listed hyperfocal focusing last, purely because it’s what I would use least as I do more portraiture than landscapes.
+Hyperfocal focusing is mainly for landscapes, or photographing from a distance.

-If you have any questions about how to focus in low light, let us know in the comments.
+If you have any questions about how to take sharp photos in low light, let us know in the comments.